 More than 10 billion personal records have been exposed since March 2020.
 And yet, in many cases, those impacted won’t know it’s happened, certainly not until it’s too late.
 Many don’t detect data breaches or identity theft at all as it’s difficult to solve a problem if you’re unaware it exists.

-Even the best-prepared people can become victims of identity theft, which is why it’s vital to employ best practices to keep your information safe.
+Even the best-prepared people can become victims of identity theft, which is why it’s vital to employ best practices to keep your information safe and to conduct identity verification.
 Fortunately, most of these practices are straightforward.
 They will help you keep your information safe, reducing the chances of your identity being stolen and potentially limiting the negative impact if it happens.

 Security